Tianyang928/littleant-26.1.2/docs/ai-api-with-discription.md

 Parameters:
 - `name` (`TEXT`), default ``

-Description: Returns the entire list as a comma-separated string of its values.
+Description: Returns the entire named list in bracketed form, such as `[a,b]`.
+Nested list values remain nested, and a missing list returns `[]`.

 ### `add_list`